rpratam/amr/AMR_Analysis_Pipeline.md

 * **Resistance Gene Identifier (RGI):** A tool within CARD that predicts resistomes from genomic data based on homology and SNP models. ​

 # Table of Contents
-We divide the material into several section
+The materials are divided into several section

 * DNA Sequencing Platform
   * Short-reads technology (NGS)